TolikPylypchuk/KeyboardSwitch/README.md

 Instead of copying and pasting the text manually, you can use the instant switching mode.
 It will copy the text, switch it and paste it in one go.
-You just have to press one key combination (the defaults are Ctrl+Shift+X to switch forward and Ctrl+Shift+Z to switch backward).
+You just have to select the text and press the key combination (the defaults are Ctrl+Shift+X to switch forward and Ctrl+Shift+Z to switch backward).

 **Note:** A few things to consider: